5/1/2025

 Scott Marks

 Hey, good morning.
 Thanks so much for fitting me in.
-The first question would be based on commentary.
-It obviously sounds like you're expecting Coco prices to either remain status quo, remain elevated.
-Let's say for instance, Coco prices in the market do come down, whether it be next year or the year after.
-How would you think about reinvesting in the business to ensure long-term health of the chocolate category?
+Um, first question, um, would be based on commentary.
+It obviously sounds like you're expecting cocoa, um, you know, prices to either remain status quo remain elevated.
+Um, you know, let's say for instance, cocoa prices in the market do come down, whether it be next year or the year after, how would you think about reinvesting in the business to ensure, um, long-term health of, of the chocolate category?

 speaker